-- 1. Visit the Resource Library page from the bottom of the Wisconsin Youth Company homepage - 2.
-Log in using your username (first initial/last name and the password WYCstaff - 3.
+- 1. Visit the Resource Library page under Staff on Wisconsin Youth Company homepage - 2.
+Log in using your username (first initial/last name and the password WYCstaff) - 3.
 Search through available resources - 4.
 Select 'Reserve' for the kits you would like - 5.
-If reserved by Thursday morning at 9 a.m., kits will be available for pickup by the following Tuesday
+If reserved by Thursday morning at 9 a.m., kits will be available for pick-up by the following week